-What occupies today's kids for an average of seven hours per day?
+What occupies today's kids for an average of seven and a half hours per day?
 The screens on computers, TVs and mobile devices.
 Children spend on average almost 49 hours per week with media.
 That's more time than they spend with their parents!
 Even some kids under age 2 watch one to two hours of TV per day.

 Chances are your kids are in front of screens more than you think.
 Do they watch a show while getting dressed?
 How about while eating breakfast or waiting for the bus?
 Do they play video games or use a tablet before dinner?
 Ask your kids about this.
 What you learn might be surprising.

 Reducing the amount of time your child or teen spends with media will have a positive lifestyle impact — even if eating habits do not otherwise change.
 Research suggests a 10-day "turn-off" period followed by a seven-hour weekly limit on screen time seems to help kids decrease their body mass index and body fat.